wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 an exchange of type **direct**.

+.. _bus-agent_status_update:

 agent_status_update
 ^^^^^^^^^^^^^^^^^^^

-.. warning:: This message is not implemented

-The agent_status_update is sent when an agent status changes.
-This is not the status used by the agent status dashboard.
+The agent_status_update is sent when an agent is logged in or logged out.

-* routing key: agent_status_update
+* routing key: status.agent
-* event specific data: a dictionary with 2 keys:
+* event specific data: a dictionary with 3 keys:

   * agent_id: an integer corresponding to the agent ID of the agent who's status changed
-  * color: a string representing the color of the agent icon
   * status: a string identifying the status
+  * xivo_id: the uuid of the xivo

 Example::